AsleyR/AsleyR/README.md

 </p>
 <p>
-    If I am not learning or working on some projects, I'm chilling with a cup of coffee at hand.
+    If I am not learning something new, or working on some projects, I'm chilling with a cup of coffee by my side.
 Open to hang out or discuss business, feel free to reach me out either way 😄
 </p>
 <br>